grimme-lab/xtb_docs/source/md.rst

 .. code:: bash

- > xtb coord --input xcontrol --omd
+ > xtb coord --input md.inp --omd

 The program will start with performing a geometry optimization, the optimized structure used to start the dynamic can be found